-Resale price maintenance and online sales ban raise the biggest risks of non-compliance with the Competition Law.
-The Guidelines on Vertical Agreements contains explanations regarding vertical restraints.
+Resale price maintenance and online sales bans raise the biggest risks of non-compliance with the Competition Law.
+The Guidelines on Vertical Agreements contain explanations regarding vertical restraints.

-The TCA examined 25 files concerning vertical concerns, and one which additionally had horizontal concerns as well.
-One of the noteworthy investigations was one that was initiated against Digiturk, a paid television broadcaster, to determine if they violated articles 4 and 6 of the Competition Law by imposing vertical restrictions on their resellers and abusing their dominant position in the market for paid television broadcasting of Turkish Super League and First League matches.
+The Turkish Competition Authority (TCA) examined 30 files concerning vertical concerns, and four that additionally had horizontal concerns as well, by the end of the 2024's first half.
+One of the noteworthy investigations was initiated against Digiturk, a paid television broadcaster, to determine whether they violated articles 4 and 6 of the Competition Law by imposing vertical restrictions on their resellers and abusing their dominant position in the market for paid television broadcasting of Turkish Super League and First League football matches.
 Although Digiturk was not found to have abused its dominant position, the TCA found that the undertaking violated article 4 of the Competition Law by restricting sellers from conducting active and passive sales outside their allocated regions.
-Consequently, Digiturk was fined 7 million lira.
+Consequently, Digiturk was fined 7 million Turkish liras.

-In another decision rendered following an investigation re-initiated upon a judicial decision, the TCA found that Duru Bulgur violated article 4 of the Competition Law by engaging in resale price maintenance, resulting in an administrative monetary fine of nearly 4.5 million lira.
-The decision is noteworthy as it sheds light on the TCA's approach to assessing resale price maintenance, whether it follows a 'rule of reason' analysis or views such practices as per se violations.
+In another decision rendered following an investigation re-initiated upon a judicial decision, the TCA found that Duru Bulgur violated article 4 of the Competition Law by engaging in resale price maintenance, resulting in an administrative monetary fine of nearly 4.5 million Turkish liras.
+The decision is noteworthy as it sheds light on the TCA's approach to assessing resale price maintenance, whether it follows a rule-of-reason analysis or views such practices as per se violations.